بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 In modern times, scholars revived Maqasid to deal with new challenges.

 In the modern era, the revival was led by Muhammad al-Tahir ibn Ashur (1879–1973 CE), who sought to use Maqasid to reform Islamic social thought.
 Contemporary scholars like Yusuf al-Qaradawi (1926–2022) and Jasser Auda (b.
-1966) have further expanded this into a systems-based approach to modern ethics and governance
+1966) have further expanded this into a systems-based approach to modern ethics and governance.
+They applied Maqasid to:

 - modern finance